KonnexionsGmbH/ora_bench/README.md

 For reasons of convenience the following files are generated:

 - the configuration file `priv/ora_bench_cx_oracle_pytzhon.ini` for cx_Oracle &amp; Python.
-- the executable script `scripts/run_bench_oranif_c.sh` with corresponding environment variables for the oranif &amp; C, and
 - the configuration file `priv/ora_bench_oranif_erlang.properties` with a corresponding map for oranif &amp; Erlang.

 All the file names specified here are also part of the configuration file and can be changed if necessary.